SkoolNotes/Taproot/2020JAP201/KBxJapFInalProj.md

 -   What you can see, do, and/or eat there
 	-   onsen food
 		-   onsen egg
+	-   hot springs, of course, but also hot sand baths

 -   Why you like it or recommend it
 	-   hot springs are very cool